-Gunmen attack US convoy in southeast Nigeria; 2 policemen, 2 consulate staffers killed
+Gunmen attack convoy in Nigeria; 2 policemen, 2 U.S. Embassy staffers killed

 It is not immediately clear the nature of the trip embarked upon by the U.S. embassy staffers in Anambra, nor how many there were in the convoy.
 Ikenga said it was regrettable that “a convoy of such or any related will enter the state without recourse to the police in the area or any security agency.”

-The attack in Atani town, located 60 kilometers (37 miles) from the state capital, further raised concerns about the safety of residents and travelers amid the separatist violence that has become rampant in Nigeria’s southeastern region in recent years.
+The attack in Atani town, 60 kilometers (37 miles) from the state capital, further raised concerns about the safety of residents and travelers amid the separatist violence that has become rampant in Nigeria’s southeastern region in recent years.

-Authorities have blamed the violence on a separatist group known as the Indigenous People of Biafra which is leading a campaign for the region to break away from the West African nation to form an independent country.
+Authorities have blamed the violence on a separatist group known as the Indigenous People of Biafra, which is leading a campaign for the region to break away from the West African nation to form an independent country.
 The separatists have become more violent in the last few years as they continue to demand a referendum and since the trial of its leader Nnamdi Kanu on terrorism charges.

 Nigerian President Muhammadu Buhari has rejected the calls for a referendum, insisting that the unity of Africa’s most populous country — and the continent’s largest economy — is not negotiable.